-An outdoor ceremony in a secret garden, a tipi reception, garden games, heartfelt speeches and fun times with gorgeous family and friends.
+An outdoor ceremony in a secret garden nestled in the Hertfordshire countryside, a tipi reception, garden games, heartfelt speeches and fun times with gorgeous family and friends.
 Olivia and Lucas’s English country wedding at Lodge Farm near Hitchin was just perfect.

 I’d been excited for their wedding ever since I met them on their stunning engagement shoot.
 Great fun to be around, total naturals with the camera, and so comfortable with each other – I knew their wedding was going to be full of fun.
 And I wasn’t wrong.

 As a documentary wedding photographer, I’m always looking for the moments that help tell the story of the day.
 Not just the headline shots – the moment you see each other on the aisle, the kiss, the confetti, the first dance – it goes without saying that those are the images that traditionally symbolise your wedding day.

 But the story of your day isn’t told by those isolated moments alone – as special and as important as they are.

 Your story is all the little moments, the big moments, the moments you see and the moments you don’t see.
 The hugs between old friends and the laughter between long lost relatives.
 They’re the snapshots that create the narrative of your story – photos of the people, the giggles, the chatter, the colours, the outfits and the fashions – the details that take you straight back to your day to help you relive it – whether you’re looking back at your photos on your first anniversary or your ruby anniversary – and every day in between.

 So, whilst polishing shoes may not be the most important shot of the day, it’s part of the build up, a setting-the-scene moment that helps to tell the story of your day.
 And that’s what I do – tell the very best wedding story of all – yours.